-1865 ……This country of Palestine belongs to you and to me, it is essentially ours.
+1865 In the Archbishop of York’s introduction as President of the first meeting of the Palestine Exploration Fund he said: ……This country of Palestine belongs to you and to me, it is essentially yours.
 It was given to the Father of Israel in the words: ‘ Walk through the land in the length of it, and in the breadth of it, for I will give it unto thee.’
 We mean to walk through Palestine in the length and in the breadth of it, because that land has been given unto us.
-It is the land from which comes the news of our Redemption.
-It is the land towards which we turn, as the fountain of all our hopes ; it is the land to which we may look with as true a patriotism as we do to this dear old England, which we love so much…… The Archbishop of York’s introduction to the first meeting of the Palestine Exploration Fund P4
+Click here to read Part 1 and here for Part 2 of the minutes of the first Palestine Exploration Fund meeting.

 1906: Balfour writes to his niece after meeting Weizmann. ‘ [he] could see no political problems in obtaining Palestine, only economic ones.’

 1915: McMahon to Sharif Husayn …… I am authorised to give you the following pledges on behalf of the Government of Great Britain, and to reply as follows to your note: That subject to the modifications stated above, Great Britain is prepared to recognise and uphold the independence of the Arabs in all the regions lying within the frontiers proposed by the Sharif of Mecca.
-Ingrams p2 see McMahon’s promise to Hussein
+Ingrams, D Palestine Papers: Seeds of conflict p2 see McMahon’s promise to Hussein

 1918 Sir Mark Sykes, insisted: “If Arab nationality be recognised in Syria and Mesopotamia as a matter of justice it will be equally necessary to devise some form of control or administration for Palestine” that recognizes “the various religious and racial nationalities in the country . . . according equal privileges to all such nationalities.”

-1919, Balfour to Curzon‘The weak point of our position is of course that in the case of Palestine we deliberately and rightly decline to accept the principle of self-determination.’
+1919, Balfour to Curzon‘The weak point of our position is of course that in the case of Palestine we deliberately and rightly decline to accept the principle of self-determination, though the American Commission has been going through the form of asking what they are.’
+PRO.
+FO 371/4179.

 1919 Curzon, to Balfour warns: Weizmann contemplates a Jewish state, a Jewish nation, a subordinate population of Arabs, [and that Weizmann was]…trying to effect this behind the screen and under the shelter of British trusteeship.
-Ingram p58
+Ingramsp58

-1919 Balfour to Curzon ‘in Palestine we do not propose even to go through the form of consulting the wishes of the present inhabitants of the country….The Four Great Powers are committed to Zionism.
-And Zionism, be it right or wrong, good or bad, is rooted in age-long traditions, in present needs, in future hopes, of far profounder import than the desires and prejudices of the 700,000 Arabs who now inhabit that ancient land……….
+1919 Balfour to Curzon Aug 11th ‘in Palestine we do not propose even to go through the form of consulting the wishes of the present inhabitants of the country, though the American Commission has been going through the form of asking what they are.….The Four Great Powers are committed to Zionism.
+And Zionism, be it right or wrong, good or bad, is rooted in age-long traditions, in present needs, in future hopes, of far profounder import than the desires and prejudices of the 700,000 Arabs who now inhabit that ancient land…….What I have never been able to understand how it can be harmonised with the declaration [Anglo-French of 1918]… or the instructions to the Commission of Enquiry. ……….
 In short, so far as Palestine is concerned, the Powers have made no statement of fact which is not admittedly wrong, and no declaration of policy which, at least in the letter, they have not always intended to violate.
-Ingram p73 See Nutting
+Ingrams p73 See Nutting

 1920 discussions on McMahon/Husayn Correspondence ‘In the Arabic version sent to King Husain this is so translated as to make it appear that Gt Britain is free to act without detriment to France in the whole of the limits mentioned.
 This passage, of course, had been our sheet anchor: it enabled us to tell the French that we had reserved their rights, and the Arabs that there were regions in which they would have eventually to come to terms with the French.
 It is extremely awkward to have this piece of solid ground cut from under our feet.
 I think that HMG will probably jump at the opportunity of making some sort of ‘amende’ by sending Feisal to Mesopotamia’.
 Barr, A line in the Sand p118-119